 First-year students who apply by the freshman housing application deadline are assured of receiving university housing during their first two years at USC.
 Freshmen who apply after the deadline will be housed as space permits, but everything possible is done to provide them with university housing.

-Once a student is in university housing, he or she may continue in housing by participating in the USC Housing Renewal (UHR) process each winter.
-Incoming fall 2010 freshmen who participate in the renewal process are guaranteed housing for their sophomore year.
+Once students are in university housing, they may continue in housing by participating in the USC Housing Renewal (UHR) process each winter.
+Incoming fall 2011 freshmen who participate in the renewal process are guaranteed housing for their sophomore year.
 After that, student housing assignments will be based on a lottery process.

 Housing Services OfficeUSC Housing Services is responsible for processing the housing applications for students for the academic year and summer sessions.
 The Housing Services Office makes assignments, issues housing contracts and handles reassignments.

-Residential EducationResidential Education supervises the university programs and live-in staff in the USC housing system.
+Residential EducationResidential Education supervises the overall student experience through live-in staff in the USC housing system.
 Special interest housing and faculty-student programs, including residential colleges, are coordinated by this office.

-The International Residential College at Parkside provides a venue where undergraduate students and live-in USC faculty and visiting professors come together to promote stimulating cultural and intellectual exchanges among individuals from many countries.
+The International Residential College at Parkside provides a venue where undergraduate students and live-in USC faculty and visiting professors come together to promote stimulating cultural and intellectual exchanges among individuals from many countries, including American students interested in preparing for a future that’s like a global community.

-The Arts and Humanities Residential College at Parkside, which opened in fall 2007, connects students to the cultural offerings of USC and Los Angeles.
+The Arts and Humanities Residential College at Parkside, which opened in fall 2007, connects students to the cultural offerings of USC and Los Angeles and features special interest floors for arts and architecture and music.

-Special Interest HousingOther residential faculty programs include Deans’ Hall, Annenberg House, Honors House, Hillview, Founders and Sierra apartments, which bring together highly motivated students and interested faculty to increase faculty-student interaction.
+Special Interest HousingOther residential faculty programs include Trojan Hall, Annenberg House, Honors House, Hillview, Founders and Sierra apartments, which bring together highly motivated upperclassmen and interested faculty to increase faculty-student interaction.

-Other programs bring together students with a special common interest.
-These include the Wellness Floor, SChalom (Jewish religion and culture) Housing, Quiet Community Floor, Great Outdoor Floors, Civic Engagement, Law Program (law students only), Occupational Therapy Program (majors only), Chemistry (first year Ph.D. students only), and the Muslim, Latino, African-American, Business, Women in Science and Engineering, Rainbow (LGBT), Trojan Academy honors program, Music, Arts and Architecture, and Cinema floors.
-USC’s latest program is the leadership floor in Trojan Hall, which opens fall 2010.
-Information on these special interest housing programs is available in the Living at USC brochure which students receive with their acceptance packet, and the housing Web site.
+Programs that bring together students with a special common interest include: the Wellness Floor, SChalom (Jewish religion and culture) Housing, Great Outdoor Floors, Law Program (first year law students only), Occupational Therapy Program (majors only), Chemistry (first year Ph.D. students only), and the Muslim, Latino, African-American, Business, Women in Science and Engineering, Rainbow (LGBT), Trojan Academy honors program, Music, Arts and Architecture, and Cinema floors.
+Information on these special interest housing programs is available in the Living at USC brochure, which students receive with their acceptance packet, and the housing Website.
 Call Residential Education at (213) 740-2080 for details about these programs.

 A supplemental application is required for acceptance into many of these programs.
 Supplemental applications are available online at housing.usc.edu/HousingOptions/SpecialInterest.aspx.